 Capturing a beautiful photo of a Lunar Eclipse is a crowning moment for many astro and nightscape photographers.
-But to get that shot, you need to know when the next eclipse happens.
+But to get that shot, you’ll need to know when the eclipse happens and what happens as the Moon passes through Earth’s shadow.
 Eclipses don’t just happen randomly – they are predictable down to the second.
 Knowing that will help you plan before the next eclipse and significantly increase your success at achieving such a photograph.

-First, let’s look at the types of eclipses, when and where you can see an upcoming eclipse, some online eclipse resources, how to plan your eclipse photo, and the best eclipse camera gear, and recommended camera settings.
+First, let’s look at the types of eclipses, when and where you can see the next lunar eclipse, some recommended online eclipse resources, how to plan your eclipse photo, the best camera gear for lunar eclipse photography, and recommended camera settings.
 Finally, we’ll close with a few compositional ideas and suggestions to improve your lunar eclipse photography.

 Types of Eclipses